sailorjack94/games-app/hw_full_stack_app_preparation.md

 ### Questions

-1. What is responsible for defining the routes of the `games` resource?
+1. What is responsible for defining the routes of the `games` resource? create_router.js is a constructor for our router.
+The routers are explicitly created in server.js.

 2. What do you notice about the folder structure?
 Whats the client responsible for?
 Whats the server responsible for?
+Client is responsible for the front-end display of data and passing functions to the server.
+The server folder contains the seed data for our DB as well as routes and listeners.

 3. What are the the responsibilities of server.js?
+Server.js contains our ExpressJS server and 'listens' for calls on port 5000.
+If valid operations (defined in our client folder) are recieved then they are passed to the DB.
+It also creates the routes for our API.

 4. What are the responsibilities of the `gamesRouter`?

 5. What process does the the client (front-end) use to communicate with the server?

 6. What optional second argument does the `fetch` method take?
 And what is it used for in this application?
-Hint: See [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) on the MDN docs
+Hint: See [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) on the MDN docs.
+The second param contains the specifications of what we want to do to complete the update.
+It is used for PUT, DELETE etc.

 7. Which of the games API routes does the front-end application consume (i.e. make requests to)?
+All API interaction is through 'http://localhost:5000/api/games/'.

 8. What are we using the [MongoDB Driver](http://mongodb.github.io/node-mongodb-native/) for?
+The NodeJS MongoDB driver allows us to pass function to MongoDB and carry out operations on the database.

 ## Extension